fintechtoronto/marketing-public-2/README.md

 2. Vercel will automatically detect the Next.js project and use the settings in vercel.json
 3. Configure any environment variables needed in the Vercel dashboard
 4. Deploy the application

-The deployment will be automatic whenever you push changes to your GitHub repository.

 ## License